 - You always want to make sure you add pasta water to the cooked pasta.
 When you add your cooked pasta to the olive oil and garlic you will be cooking and tossing it around for a couple minutes.
 During this time the pasta is drinking up the liquids in the pan.
 Having some reserved pasta water on hand allows you to add some moisture back into the pasta dish when this happens.

 - Always cook your pasta very al dente for this recipe.
 This means draining your pasta about 1 minute before al dente.
 Check your pasta brand and the manufacturers instructions for what they say the time is for al dente.
 The reason for making sure it is very al dente is you want to give your pasta a couple minutes to cook in the olive oil and garlic sauce that you made and absorb all those delicious flavors.
 This is how you have a very flavorful Aglio e Olio.

-- Make sure you use good quality ingredients.
+- Make sure you use good quality ingredients (se e my tips below for this).
 This really helps in recipes with only a few ingredients.
 For the Parmesan, make sure it is from Italy.
 For the pasta, make sure it is a good brand.

 - 1 cup of reserved pasta water see directions below